-Love & Comfort
+Love & Comfort Projects

 Goal: NSQG is committed to making quilts to provide love and comfort for infants in the Neonatal Intensive Care Units of area hospitals.
 Annually, NSQG distributes more than 150 quilts to neonatal intensive care units at local hospitals.
+We also make quilts for organizations that are working with people who are seeking a stable housing environment.

 Recipient Hospitals: